skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

 In this step, you will enable secret protection on your repository.
 After it is enabled, you will add a new credential to see how secret protection identifies the credential and alerts you.

 > [!WARNING]
 > If your repository is private, you will need [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) to continue.
-We recommend to [change this exercise repository to public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) to enable it.
+We recommend [changing this exercise repository to public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) to enable it.

 ### What is a secret?

-In the context of secret protection, a secret (or credential) is a plain-text string, or a pair of strings, that authorizes access a service.
-Examples could be AWS secret access keys/ID's, Google API keys, or GitHub Personal Access Tokens.
+In the our context, a secret (or credential) is a plain-text string, or a pair of strings, that authorizes access a service.
+Examples could be AWS secret access keys/ID's, Google API keys, or GitHub Personal Access Tokens (PATs).

 The GitHub Docs provides a list of [all supported patterns](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets).

+### What is secret protection?

+Secret protection is a powerful tool which allows teams to identify these plain-text credentials, remove them, and create rules to prevent them from being written to GitHub in the first place.

+Secret protection is available **for free for public repositories** on all plans.
+Enterprises that need secret protection capabilities for private repositories should review [GitHub Advanced Security](https://github.com/security/advanced-security).
+Not only does it include secret protection, it also provides advanced static analysis, composition, analysis, and enterprise tools to manage your entire AppSec pipeline and reduce your risk profile.

 ### :keyboard: Activity: Configure secret protection

 1. In the header of your repository, open **Settings** in a new browser tab.